pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.16.7 (2020-01-30):
+  - fix typchecking issue on TaggedScalar (reported by Jens Nielsen)
+  - fix error in dumping literal scalar in sequence with comments before element (reported by `EJ Etherington <https://sourceforge.net/u/ejether/>`__)

 0.16.6 (2020-01-20):
   - fix empty string mapping key roundtripping with preservation of quotes as `? ''`